 A thyroglossal duct cyst is a fluid-filled pocket in the front of the neck, just above the voice box.
+Someone with a thyroglossal duct cyst may need to see an ear, nose, and throat specialist for treatment.

 The cyst forms in tissue that is sometimes left over from the development of the thyroid gland.